blinkmobile/server-cli/README.md

   For help on the login and logout commands please see: https://github.com/blinkmobile/identity-cli#usage

   deploy                      => deploy the project
     --force                   => deploy without confirmation
     --env <environment>       => optionally sets the environment to deploy to, defaults to 'dev' --cwd <path>              => optionally set the path to project, defaults to current working directory

+Viewing server logs:

+  logs <route>                => view logs for a specific route
+    --tail                    => keep listening for new logs in your terminal session --filter <filterPattern>  => optionally set a search filter, defaults to all logs --start-time <startTime>  => a unit in time to start fetching logs from (ie: 2010-10-20 or 1469705761), defaults to all logs
+    --env <environment>       => optionally set the environment to view logs for, defaults to 'dev' --cwd <path>              => optionally set the path to project, defaults to current working directory
 ```